Sunken ferry raised for transport to port after obstacle removed

 Ministry of Oceans and Fisheries officials said they hope to complete loading the 6,825-ton ferry onto a semi-submersible transport vessel by late Friday as currents near the accident site off the country's southwestern coast are forecast to strengthen on Saturday.

-Workers had earlier lifted the ferry from the seabed lying sideways starboard down.
+Workers had earlier lifted the ferry from the seabed lying port side down.
 But the ramp was found to be unlocked and dangling off its side, making it impossible to fit the ship onto the transport vessel.
 They therefore began efforts Thursday night to cut off the ramp.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.